 Do you know who your fiduciaries are?
 A fiduciary is someone who is appointed to take legal control over assets for the benefit of another person (the beneficiary).
 It is a fiduciary's legal responsibility to act in the beneficiary's best interest.
 Two types of fiduciaries often seen in estate plans are executors and trustees.

-Executors are typically appointed in a will and are given control of assets during the probate process, until they are ultimately distributed to the named beneficiaries.
+Executors are typically appointed in a will and are given control of assets during the probate process, until the assets are ultimately distributed to the named beneficiaries.
 Executors are responsible for collecting all the assets of the deceased, paying final debts, paying expenses, and filing any estate tax returns.

 Outdated estate plans often name fiduciaries or successor fiduciaries that may no longer be suited for the position.
 A fiduciary named years earlier may be too elderly, or even deceased.
-If a professional (e.g., attorney, CPA) is named, it is possible that he or she may no longer be practicing, or his or her professional relationship with the beneficiary may have since ended.
+If a professional (e.g., attorney, CPA) is named, it is possible that they may no longer be practicing, or their professional relationship with the beneficiary may have since ended.
 Even named corporations, which we generally assume to exist in perpetuity, may have merged with or been acquired by another entity.
 And children who may have been too young to serve when the documents were created could now be capable of taking on the role of fiduciary.

 Although fiduciaries are bound by certain standards of law, it is most important to name individuals you trust.
 Other important considerations are the age, maturity, and level of financial knowledge of the fiduciary.
-It is quite possible that the individuals who had fit most of these qualifications may have changed over the years so that they no longer do.
+It is quite possible that the individuals who had fit most of these qualifications may have changed over the years and now no longer do.

 Check to see who you have named as fiduciaries in your estate planning documents to determine whether you need to revisit these designations.